Cornell Law School – A Prestigious Institute

 Cornell Law School offers a range of financial aid options, including scholarships, grants, work-study, and federal aid, to ensure students have access to affordable legal education.
 The school strives to meet students’ demonstrated financial need through various support programs.

-Cornell Grants and Endowed Scholarships
+Cornell Grants And Endowed Scholarships

 Cornell offers need-based grants and endowed scholarships to help reduce tuition costs.
 These awards are designed to assist students with significant financial need, making the cost of attending law school more manageable.